tuntdl3/SlothCreator/Sources/SlothCreator/SlothCreator.docc/GettingStarted.md

 Create a sloth and assign personality traits and abilities.

+@Metadata {
+    @PageImage(purpose: card, source: "gettingStarted-card", alt: "The profile images for a regular sloth and an ice sloth.")
+}

 ## Overview

 Sloths are complex creatures that require careful creation and a suitable habitat.
 After creating a sloth, you're responsible for feeding them, providing fulfilling activities, and giving them opportunities to exercise and rest.